SigiMcArcel/macchina-imaginis-framework/README.md

 The first control software was satisfactory in function, but not very flexible to reflect the demands of the artists and the diversity of the modules.
 Therefore, the software prototype is now divided into different libraries in order to obtain greater flexibility.
+The io's using are now event driven instead using an io process image (miio is deprecated)

 #yocto
 The libraries are included in the meta-macchinaimaginis yocto layer